-Council Member Broadhead asked if this second finding was or was not the same finding from previous years and City Manager Reeves responded that the city did not have this finding the previous year but did have this finding two years prior and clarified that this year's finding was due to WRF upgrades and Jon pointed out that these upgrades would equal greater operating revenue for the next fiscal year and moving forward.
-Council Member Broadhead then remarked that this finding occurred because there were not enough impact fees to meet that 120% threshold in terms of operating revenue in the sewer fund but Jon Haderlie corrected this statement by demonstrating in the Annual Financial Statement that impact fees were not even factored into that calculation as they are not a consistent source of revenue and therefore not considered a part of the sewer fund's operating revenue.
+Council Member Broadhead asked if this second finding was or was not the same finding from previous year.
+City Manager Reeves responded that the city did not have this finding the previous year but did have this finding two years prior and clarified that this year's finding was due to WRF upgrades and early bond retirement.
+Jon pointed out that these upgrades would equal greater operating revenue for the next fiscal year and moving forward.

+Council Member Broadhead then remarked that this finding occurred because there was not enough impact fee revenue to meet the 120% threshold in terms of operating revenue in the sewer fund.
+Jon Haderlie corrected this statement by indicating that in the Annual Financial Statement, impact fees are not factored into that calculation since they are not a consistent source of revenue.
+Therefore, impact fees are not considered a part of the sewer fund's operating revenue.

-Jon then mentioned that there also was \$130,000 of bond debt that was retired this fiscal year and would not be there in the coming fiscal year thus helping the operating revenue to increase as well.
-City Manager Reeves then expounded on Jon's comment by stating that this was a bond that was not supposed to be paid off for another couple of years but the reserve balance in the sewer fund was such that the city was able to retire that bond this year.
-Reeves continued saying that there was only one more 1993 series bond that remained with six years left of payments but that the city planned to retire that bond early as well as soon as the sewer fund reserve (which currently sits at around \$105,000) meets that remaining balance which is close to \$200,000 for that bond to pay it off close to three years early.
+Jon stated that there was \$130,000 of bond debt that was retired this fiscal year and this would not be reoccurring in the coming fiscal year, thus helping the operating revenue to increase as well.
+City Manager Reeves then expounded on Jon's comment by stating that this retired bond was a debt that was not supposed to be paid off for another couple of years.
+However, the reserve balance in the PTIF Accounts for this bond was sufficient to allow the city the ability to retire that bond early.
+Reeves continued by stating that there was only one more 1993 series bond that remained after the retirement of the aforementioned bond.
+He stated that the city planned to retire the last 1993 bond early as well (e.g. as soon as the sewer fund reserve for that bond (which currently sits at around \$105,000) meets or exceeds the remaining balance (which is currently at \$200,000)).

-City Manager Reeves commented on the first audit finding that since the missed posting of board meetings to the Utah Public Notice Website had occurred that City Attorney Rich had held a training with City Recorder Shirley and all the other city clerks on state posting requirements.
-Jon Haderlie noted that while all of these postings had been made to the Santaquin website the finding was made because the board meetings were not posted to the Utah Public Notice Website and in talking with the State Auditor there is a feature that would allow the state website to link to the city website thus fulfilling that requirement to reduce duplication and redundancy of work in meeting postings.
+City Manager Reeves commented on the first audit finding and stated that as soon as the city recognized the error in the posting of minutes on the state website, City Attorney Rich held a training with City Recorder Shirley and all the other city clerks regarding posting requirements.
+Jon Haderlie noted that while all of these postings had been made to the Santaquin website, the finding was made because the board meeting minutes were not posted to the Utah Public Notice Website.
+He stated that in talking with the Utah State Auditor's Office, there is a new feature on their website that would allow the state to link to the city website, thus fulfilling that requirement to reduce duplication and redundancy of work in meeting postings.